Principles of Academic Freedom

-Shepherd University supports the principles of academic freedom as espoused by the American Association of University Professors.
+The University subscribes to principles of academic freedom as promulgated by the American Association of University Professors.

 The purpose of this statement is to promote public understanding and support of academic freedom and agreement upon procedures to assure it in colleges and universities.
 Institutions of higher education are conducted for the common good and not to further the interest of either the individual teacher or the institution as a whole.
 The common good depends upon the free search for truth and its free exposition.

 Academic freedom is essential to these purposes and applies to both teaching and research.
 Freedom in research is fundamental to the advancement of truth.
 Academic freedom in its teaching aspect is fundamental for the protection of the rights of the teacher in teaching and of the student to freedom in learning.
 It carries with it duties correlative with rights.

 Faculty are entitled to full freedom in research and in the publication of the results, subject to the adequate performance of their other academic duties; but research for pecuniary return should be based upon an understanding with the authorities of the institution.